 Printing photos used to be the only way we could view them (asides from shooting with slide film and using a projector).
 Nowadays, photos that are not printed are often dead.
 Social media lifetimes are so short that while the internet keeps everything, no one sees anything about five minutes after it’s posted.
 Worse are the millions of images left alone in the dark on hard drives.

 The only way to preserve memories with any kind of chance of success is to make prints.

 The Wayback Machine

-A print is tangible.
-A print is tactile.
-A print is easy to access.
-A print is larger than the microscreen on a smartphone.
-A print is easier for multiple people to view at once.
+A print is many things – it’s tangible, tactile, easy to access, larger than the microscreen on a smartphone, and easier for multiple people to view at once.
 A print is real.
-If you are not making prints, you are losing your most important moments, likely forever.
+If you are not making prints, you are losing your most important moments.

 Printing Photos at Home is Easy

 You can certainly get yourself an all-in-one printer for your home-office that can produce some decent looking prints, of a quality similar to what you will get from a photo machine, and perhaps even better.
 For a really great print, you will want a printer that is designed for photos first, not as an afterthought.

 If you don’t have a printer at home though, then don’t worry.
 You can easily find a company that can help get your photo printed and framed if you wanted.

 A dedicated photo printer is simply a printer designed with more than four ink tanks and that is built to handle the thicker stock of photo paper.